Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 If you have a blog or are starting to think about creating one, tell me about it in the comments and share a link to your site.

-On the chance that I haven't talked you out of blogging, we'll take a look next week at some of the things you need to include in your blog.
+If I haven’t talked you out of blogging, we’ll take a look next week at some of the things you need to include in your blog.